raspberrypilearning/sensing-space/lesson-5/lesson.md

 11. Ask your students what it would feel like if they were in free fall.
 You can show them [this video](https://www.youtube.com/watch?v=4Y_L8pnDRvY) of the *vomit comet*.

 12. Explain to students that the reason astronauts feel weightless when in orbit is because in reality, the ISS is falling towards Earth.
-Becuase the Earth is curved, the ISS never actually reaches the surface, so it is always in *freefall*.
+Because the Earth is curved, the ISS never actually reaches the surface, so it is always in *free-fall*.

 ![Newton's Cannonball 1](https://en.wikipedia.org/wiki/Newton%27s_cannonball#/media/File:Newtonsmountainv%3D6000.gif)